ricsirigu/ricsirigu.github.io/src/data/blog/cyber-resilience-act-ten-common-misconceptions-about-cra-compliance/index.md

 And what if the vulnerability in an open-source project is not fixed by the maintainer because support has ended?
 We will cover this point in a future episode ⏭️

 ---

+## Practical CRA Compliance takeaways

+- Start from a documented cybersecurity risk assessment.
+- Identify whether your product qualifies as a product with digital elements.
+- Map Annex I requirements to product features and development processes.
+- Document third-party and open-source components.
+- Define a vulnerability handling and incident reporting process.
+- Assess whether product changes affect the risk profile or intended purpose.
+- Prepare technical documentation before harmonised standards become available.

+---